google/fhir-gateway/README.md

   export ALLOWED_QUERIES_FILE="resources/hapi_page_url_allowed_queries.json"
   ```

-- The FHIR Gateway makes no assumptions about what the FHIR server is, but it should be able to send any FHIR queries to the server.
+- The FHIR Info Gateway makes no assumptions about what the FHIR server is, but it should be able to send any FHIR queries to the server.
 For example, if you use a [GCP FHIR store](https://cloud.google.com/healthcare-api/docs/concepts/fhir) you have the following options:
   - If you have access to the FHIR store, you can use your own credentials by
     doing
     [application-default login](https://cloud.google.com/sdk/gcloud/reference/auth/application-default/login).